Get your prep on for the new year for bright times ahead.

-As the autumn colours begin to fade in your garden, and it really slows down to a trickle, there are things to prepare for next year and some great moments to savour and enjoy in your space.
+As the autumn colours begin to fade in your garden (sob), and it everything slows down to a trickle, preparation for next year is on the cards from planning your beds (elaborate sketches encouraged), bulbs and early seedlings to any frost guarding you might need to do.

-Here is our list of things to keep the garden humming along, enjoying the changing days, different light and wind down to the year.
+Here is our list of things to keep the garden humming along, enjoying the changing days, different light and wind down to the end of the year.

 cut + nectar flowers